What is Inclusion Body Myositis?

 Muscle weakness is often asymmetrical, more prominent on one side than the other.

-IBM is a rare disease.
+IBM is a rare disease affecting men more than women.
 Approximately 5 to 10 people per million in the U.S. are diagnosed with a form of Myositis each year.

 Inflammatory and Non-Inflammatory Types

 There are two types of Inclusion Body Myositis, both have similar symptoms, but the diseases differ in other aspects.
 Our focus is the inflammatory type of IBM, called sIBM.